-43. Is your country implementing country-level sustainable financing plans that support national systems of protected areas? (decision VII/28)

-- b) No, but relevant plan is under development - c) Yes, relevant plan is in place (please provide details below) - d) Yes, relevant plan is being implemented (please provide details below)

-Further comments on implementation of country-level sustainable financing plans that support national systems of protected areas.

-44. Is your country implementing appropriate methods, criteria and indicators for evaluating the effectiveness of protected areas management and governance? (decision VII/28) a) No X b) No, but relevant methods, standards, criteria and indicators are under development c) Yes, some national methods, standards, criteria and indicators developed and in use (please provide details below) d) Yes, some national methods, standards, criteria and indicators developed and in use and some international methods, standards, criteria and indicators in use (please provide details below) Further comments on methods, standards, criteria and indicators for evaluating the effectiveness of protected areas management and governance.
-Efforts to document the effectiveness of protected areas management and governance have occurred
+43. Is your country implementing country-level sustainable financing plans that support national systems of protected areas? (decision VII/28) a) No X b) No, but relevant plan is under development c) Yes, relevant plan is in place (please provide details below) d) Yes, relevant plan is being implemented (please provide details below) Further comments on implementation of country-level sustainable financing national systems of protected areas. plans that support effectiveness of protected areas management and governance? (decision VII/28) - a) No X b) No, but relevant methods, standards, criteria and indicators are under development c) Yes, some national methods, standards, criteria and indicators developed and in use (please provide details below) d) Yes, some national methods, standards, criteria and indicators developed and in use and some international methods, standards, criteria and indicators in use (please provide details below)

+Further comments on methods, standards, criteria and indicators for evaluating the effectiveness of protected areas management and governance.